liam-0398/Eris/documentation/usage.md

 count-in.
 It's tempo-aware and stays aligned to absolute time, not to when you pressed Play — if you seek mid-song, it snaps to where the beat actually falls rather than restarting its own count from your seek point.

+Changing the tempo is Ableton-style: every clip's position, length and warp markers are rescaled so the arrangement stays locked to the same bars and beats and actually plays faster or slower.
+It is not a relabelled ruler over unchanged audio.
+A clip that was never explicitly warped gets a whole-clip warp synthesized for it first, so it stretches instead of being truncated.

+The window title shows the current project's name once it has been saved or opened (`Eris - MyTune`), and is temporarily borrowed for status text while a background job — open, save, export, sample import — is running.

 ### Keyboard-play (QWERTY note mapping)